josdejong/mathjs/docs/reference/functions/fix.md

 # Function fix

 Round a value towards zero.
-If x is complex, both real and imaginary part are rounded towards zero.
 For matrices, the function is evaluated element wise.

 ## Syntax